salsita/inStyle/README.md

 # inStyle

-`inStyle` gives you an intuitive way to modify current selector parents, enabling fully nested CSS development pattern for styles of your element.
+`inStyle` gives you an intuitive way to modify current selector parents, enabling fully nested CSS development pattern for the styles of your element.
 A powerful replacement for `&`.

 Currently available in [SASS 3.4](src/instyle/core.sass).